Comparison of Microsoft Windows versions: Windows Embedded Compact

-Windows Embedded Compact (Windows CE) is a variation of Microsoft's Windows operating system for minimalistic computers and embedded systems.
-Windows CE is a distinctly different kernel, rather than a trimmed-down version of desktop Windows.
-It is supported on Intel x86 and compatibles, MIPS, ARM, and Hitachi SuperH processors.
+Windows Embedded Compact (Windows CE) is a discontinued variation of Microsoft's Windows operating system for minimalistic computers and embedded systems.
+Windows CE was a distinctly different kernel, rather than a trimmed-down version of desktop Windows.
+It is supported on Intel x86 and is compatible on MIPS, ARM, and Hitachi SuperH processors.

 Windows IoT

 The Windows IoT family is the successor to the now-discontinued Windows Embedded family.

 Windows Mobile

 Windows Mobile is Microsoft's discontinued line of operating systems for smartphones.

 Windows Phone

 Windows Phone is Microsoft's discontinued line of operating systems for smartphones.